Comparison

 Price per Gram Comparison

-Plant protein blends: approximately $0.04-0.06 per gram protein.
+Plant protein blends: approximately competitive pricing protein.
 Equivalent price to whey isolate or slightly higher.
 Despite being cheaper per serving by weight, you need 20-30% more plant protein for equivalent muscle-building results, which reduces the cost advantage or even inverts it when quality is considered.

 Bottom line: Whey concentrate is the cheapest option for muscle building.
 Whey isolate costs more but is easier on digestion.
 Plant proteins cost similarly to whey isolate but require larger servings to achieve equivalent results, making them not significantly cheaper long-term.